lassorichard/movie-test/README.md

 # Movie Test

-Front end develope for Bavaria test
+Bavaria Test

 > Este proyecto es desarrollado por [Richard Lasso Ledesma]

-### Deployment
+## Deployment

-This section has moved here: [https://heuristic-joliot-08f8fc.netlify.app](https://heuristic-joliot-08f8fc.netlify.app)
+You can see the deploy in this website: [https://heuristic-joliot-08f8fc.netlify.app](https://heuristic-joliot-08f8fc.netlify.app)
 ## Available Scripts

 In the project directory, you can run: